elastic/logstash/README.md

 ### Snapshot Builds

-For the daring, snapshot builds from `master` branch are available.
+For the daring, snapshot builds are available.
 These builds are created nightly and have undergone no formal QA, so they should **never** be run in production.

 | artifact |
 | --- |